alexey-dc/rack_experiments/02_puma_basic/README.md

 ## Introducing Puma
 In the [last section](../01_rack_threaded_requests/README.md), it turned out that vanilla `rackup` already runs Puma.

-To accommodate for these letdowns and make these tests more deterministic, I've added a `./run` aka `bash run` command in each folder that captures what the meaningful way to run the experiment is.
+To make these tests more deterministic, I've added a `./run` aka `bash run` command in each folder that captures what the meaningful way to run the experiment is.

-So basically, running `puma` on my system achieves the same thing as rackup
 ```bash
 puma
 √ ~/work/alexey/rack_experiments/02_puma_basic % bash run